-Compression shorts’ performance depends on moisture wicking ability, fabric stretchiness, and tightness level.
+Compression shorts’ performance depends on moisture-wicking ability, fabric stretchiness, and tightness level.
 Some people prefer tighter shorts while others are happy with lighter compression.
-Eventually, it’s up to you, but you do need a decent level of compression to enjoy all of the benefits.
+Eventually, it’s up to you, but you need a decent level of compression to enjoy all the benefits.

 Sizing is also very important.
 I know it sounds obvious, but these garments are supposed to be skin-tight.
 Just a fraction smaller or larger size will make it too tight or too loose.
 So, check out the size chart and then check it out again.

 With all the benefits, it’s easy to see why compression shorts have become so popular.

 Our top pick is Under Armour Heatgear compression shorts.
 There are many compression shorts in the market that will do the job.
 But, Under Armour compression gear has always stands out for exceptional quality and being meticulous about every little detail.